Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Universal Characterization of the Motivic Stable Homotopy Theory of Schemes

 \begin{proof} Here, $N(\sch)$ denotes the standard way to interpret an ordinary category as a trivial $(\infty,1)$-category using the nerve.
 The Yoneda map $j:N(\sch)\to \mathcal{P}^{big}(N(\sch))$ extends to a monoidal map because of the monoidal universal property of presheaves (consult our introductory section on Higher Algebra).
 By the Proposition 2.15 pg.
-74 in \cite{voevodsky-morel}, the localization functor $\mathcal{P}^{big}(N(\sch))\to \hsch$ is monoidal with respect to the cartesian structure and therefore extends to a monoidal left-adjoint to the inclusion $\hsch^{\times}\subseteq \mathcal{P}^{big}(N(\sch))^{\times}$.
-The result now follows from the discussion above, together with the Corollaries \ref{corollarylurie} and \ref{newsmashgivesclassicalsmash}, the Remark \ref{monoidalstabilization}, the Theorem \ref{maintheorem} and Remark \ref{pointedextension}. \end{proof} \end{cor}
+74 in \cite{voevodsky-morel}, the localization functor $\mathcal{P}^{big}(N(\sch))\to \hsch$ is monoidal with respect to the cartesian structure and therefore extends to a monoidal left adjoint to the inclusion $\hsch^{\times}\subseteq \mathcal{P}^{big}(N(\sch))^{\times}$.
+The result now follows from the discussion above, together with the Corollaries \ref{corollarylurie} and \ref{newsmashgivesclassicalsmash}, the Corollary \ref{corolariodacaca}, the Theorem \ref{maintheorem} and Remark \ref{pointedextension}. \\

+The last assertion follows from the Remark \ref{monoidalstabilization}, together with the fact that $\mathbb{P}^1$ mod out by the point at infinity is the tensor product of $S^1$ and $G_m$, so that, since we are dealing with monoidal functors, the conditions defining the image of the composition map force the image $S^1$ to be tensor invertible in $\Dmonoidal$. \end{proof} \end{cor}

-\begin{remark} Thanks to the results of \cite{riou-spanierwhitehead} the $(\infty,1)$-category $\stk$ is compactly generated, with compact objects given by the strongly dualizable objects in $\stmonoidalk$. \end{remark}
+\begin{remark} Thanks to the results of \cite{riou-spanierwhitehead} and to our discussion in the Prop. \ref{cg}, if $k$ is a field admitting resolutions of singularities the collection of dualizable objects in $\stmonoidalk$ forms a family of compact generators (in the sense of \ref{cg}).
+The same for the collection of projective varieties.
+In particular the $(\infty,1)$-category $\stk$ is compactly generated. \end{remark}